 I designed my own newborn diaper pattern over a year ago.
 I had tried some of the free patterns available, and even some of the paid ones, but I just didn’t like any of them.
+So that´s why I got these Disposable Diapers to make everything easier.
+I even searched for swaddling tips on google.

 1. Cut your peices